top of page

 Philip Bennett

-Philip is the owner and Licensed Mortgage Broker at Bennett Capital Partners, Bus.
-NMLS # 2046828.
-He earned his degree in Accounting and Finance from Binghamton University and holds a Master's Degree in Finance from NOVA Southeastern University.
-With more than 20 years of experience, Philip has been a leader in the mortgage industry.
-He has personally originated over $2 billion in residential and commercial mortgages.
+Philip is the owner and Licensed Mortgage Broker at Bennett Capital Partners, LLC (NMLS # 2046862).
+He earned a Bachelor’s degree in accounting and finance from Binghamton University and a Master's in finance from Nova Southeastern University.
+With more than two decades of industry leadership, Philip has successfully guided thousands of clients through complex mortgage transactions.

-Learn more about Philip Bennett's background and experience on our Founder's page.
-Whether you're a first-time homebuyer or a seasoned real estate investor, our team is here to help you achieve your real estate goals.
-Don't wait any longer, contact us today and let us help you find the right mortgage for your needs.
+Learn more about Philip Bennett’s background on our Founder’s page.
+Whether you’re a first-time homebuyer or a seasoned real estate investor, we are here to help you reach your goals.
+Don’t wait - contact us today and let us help you find the right mortgage for your needs.

-Finance & Mortgage Blog
+Finance & Mortgage Education Blog

 Latest Posts